Chris Baillie (politician): Political career

+He was ACT's spokesperson for small business, workplace relations and safety, education, and police, as well as a member of parliament's education and workforce select committee.
+Baillie launched the ACT truancy policy in November 2022, which stated that schools would be required to report attendance data to the Ministry of Education each day or risk losing funding and also proposed an infringement regime for parents of nonattendant children.

+Baillie unsuccessfully contested the Nelson electorate for a second time in the 2023 general election, coming fourth place with 2,692 votes.
+Due to his lower party list ranking of 17, Baillie was not reelected to Parliament.

+In the 2025 local elections, Baillie is running to be a Nelson city councillor for the district-wide ward as an independent.

 Political views

+In his 2020 candidacy, Baillie spoke out against the Climate Change Response (Zero Carbon) Amendment Act, which had passed without opposition in parliament the previous year.
+He said he supported "sensible" climate change policy that "incorporates evidence".
+He said he would vote in support of the End of Life Choice Act 2019 but not the Cannabis Legalisation and Control Bill at the euthanasia referendum and the cannabis referendum held alongside the 2020 election.

-Baillie is in favour of reducing the effects of red tape on businesses.
-He has expressed concern about the effects on businesses of increases in the minimum wage or number of sick days, and the complexity of the personal grievance process.
-Baillie is in favour of 90-day employment trials, stating "The 90-day (employment) trials in my particular business worked really well.
+As an ACT MP, Baillie supported reducing the effects of red tape on businesses.
+He expressed concern about the effects on businesses of increases in the minimum wage or number of sick days, and the complexity of the personal grievance process.
+Baillie supported 90-day employment trials, stating "The 90-day (employment) trials in my particular business worked really well.
 I work with disadvantaged kids and through my policing, I've worked with people who struggle to get a job, and taking away (90-day trials) was a real disservice and made it even more of a challenge for the most vulnerable people in our society to try and get a job."
 He is also in favour of charter schools.
+In 2023 he stated his support for law changes enabling the sale of alcohol on religious holidays such as Easter but does not support the removal of public holidays rooted in Christianity.

 Personal life

 Baillie plays the trumpet and has been a member of multiple jazz bands.
 He has also played rugby for over 30 years.
 Baillie owns The Honest Lawyer restaurant in Nelson.